JuanSenoret/java-http-server-demo/README.md

-# HTTP Server based on JLHTTP - Java Lightweight HTTP Server
+# Adobe Wall served through an Lightweight HTTP Server

-HTTP Server is a sample HTTP web server to demonstrate how to create a light HTTP server for listing of the files and subdirectories in the specified directory.
-I have modified the complete JLHTTP implementation in order to split properly all the classes and interfaces.
+In this project you will check how to serve an Angular 7 application using a light weight HTTTP server implemented in JAVA.
+You will find two web application served through the same light weight HTTTP server:
+- Adobe Wall app: which is a web app to add comment to a MongoDB database
+- Finder app: which you can use to serve your files.

 ## Getting Started